MICHIGAN ASSET PRESERVATION AND MEDICAID PLANNING

 As life expectancies and long term care costs continue to rise, the challenge quickly becomes how to pay for these services.
 Few people can afford to pay $8,300 or more each month for the cost of nursing home care, and most of those who can pay find that their life savings have been depleted in a short time.

 "Why do I need an Elder Care Attorney or Elder Law Attorney?
-Can I use my long time attorney?"
+Can I use my long time attorney for elder estate planning?"
 If you had a heart condition; would you go to your general practitioner or would you seek the advice of a cardiologist?
 Even the best intentioned attorneys can inadvertently give bad advice on the issues surrounding Elder Care, and other aspects of elder law, as they are generally ill-equipped to assess the situation in the event of a catastrophic medical event or disability.
 Standard estate planning rules do not apply to protection of assets from the State of Michigan when such benefits like Medicaid are needed.

 It is crucial to evaluate when a loved one will be eligible before filing any Medicaid Application.
 If you do not understand the rules, the information so innocently volunteered could result in a denial and a longer period of ineligibility than necessary.
 The Medicaid application process is riddled with rules and pitfalls that the layman often times is unaware of.
 Therefore, it is never recommended that a Medicaid application be filed before seeking legal advice or representation of an Elder Care Attorney or Elder Law Attorney.